 Hearts can be made by anyone of all ages and backgrounds.
+Heart gardens can be indoors or outdoors; they can be made of decorated paper hearts or include real flowers and medicines.
 What’s important is to be creative, and speak from the heart.
 Before getting your hands dirty, take the opportunity to learn together with your students or community group about the history of residential schools and their ongoing impacts.
 The following websites offer good starting points:

 - National Centre for Truth and Reconciliation